gurusami/liy/README.md

 # liy
-Learn It Yourself (LIY) - Software to Help You Learn and Practice for Exams
+Learn It Yourself (LIY) - Software to Promote Self Study